5 Of The Top Healing Essential Oils

 It’s so powerful that it’s widely used in the treatment and abatement of more medical conditions than almost any other essential oil sold.

-“Oregano is used for respiratory tract disorders such as coughs, asthma, croup, and bronchitis.
+“Oregano is used for respiratory tract disorders such as coughs, asthma, and croup.
 It is also used for gastrointestinal (GI) disorders such as heartburn and bloating.
-Other uses include treating menstrual cramps, rheumatoid arthritis, urinary tract disorders including urinary tract infections (UTIs), headaches, and heart conditions.
+It also helps with menstrual cramps, achy joints, urinary tract disorders including urinary tract infections (UTIs), headaches, and heart conditions.

 The oil of oregano is taken by mouth for intestinal parasites, allergies, sinus pain, arthritis, cold and flu, swine flu, earaches, and fatigue.
 It is applied to the skin for skin conditions including acne, athlete’s foot, oily skin, dandruff, canker sores, warts, ringworm, rosacea, and psoriasis; as well as for insect and spider bites, gum disease, toothaches, muscle pain, and varicose veins.
 Oregano oil is also used topically as an insect repellent. “